Traders and Brokers: Bud Fox vs. Gordon Gekko?

 With the 2010 financial reform, those numbers will shrink even further as banks disband their prop trading groups and everyone migrates to hedge funds.

-For networking, resumes, and interviews for trading, check out this podcast Jerry recorded – recruiting is similar to investment banking but there are significant differences, especially in interviews.
+For networking, resumes, and interviews for trading, check out our coverage of sales & trading vs investment banking – there are significant differences, especially in interviews.

 With brokers, there’s even more of a focus on experienced hires: on-campus recruiting is rare, especially for smaller agency-brokers, and you pretty much have to network your way in from related fields.